-Regional Pump Station

-Upgrades.
-Design is underway on a project to improve operations and reliability at the Green Mill Run Pump Station (GMRPS) and Fork Swamp Pump Station (FSPS).
-Improvements include the addition of waste stream grinders at each stations, as well as replacement of the bar screen structure and bar screens at each station.
-The bar screen removes solids coming into the stations and reduces periodic clogging of pumps and buildup of solids in the wet wells.
-The concrete structures and bar screens are in need of replacement due to severe degradation attributable to corrosive gases contained in the wastewater.
+Regional Pump Station Upgrades.
+Construction is underway on a project to improve operations and reliability at the Green Mill Run Pump Station (GMRPS) and Fork Swamp Pump Station (FSPS).
+Improvements include the addition of waste stream grinders at each station.
+The concrete structures are in need of rehabilitation due to severe degradation attributable to corrosive gases contained in the wastewater.
 The project will also analyze flows to ensure adequate capacity at GMRPS for the next 20 years.